Fresh Finds: North Side farmers market a haven for produce

 My final stop was at the enormous stand of the Joseph P. King Farm, which offered melons, pumpkins, gourds, corn, tomatoes, potatoes, yams, peppers, onions, radishes, cabbage and apples.
 I purchased a beautiful eggplant, zucchini, a yellow pepper and a few onions and apples for $10.
 And then it was time to cook.

-Olga Watson is a contributing writer for Trib Total Media.
+Olga Watkins is a contributing writer for Trib Total Media.